AdoshiMatamoto/adrianmatei.com/_posts/2020-08-15-ping-pong-table-tennis-video-list.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KkzfyXgOWUo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### How to return different types of sidespin serve - 12min

+In the video I show you how do you deal with these different variations - how to read the spin and which strokes to play.
+In particular, I explain how to return...

+- Short sidespin with backspin
+- Long sidespin with backspin
+- Short sidespin with topspin
+- Long sidespin with topspin

+Many players, especially at beginner and intermediate level, find it difficult to return sidespin serves, but if you follow my approach you will find it much easier to return these tricky sidespin serves.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8hyvmBCK-gU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Match

 ### 5 Most Effective Strategies To Win At Table Tennis!
 (Table Tennis Daily)- 11min

 In this video we show you 5 effective match winning strategies that will help you improve your game and results.
  We demonstrate and explain how to implement these strategies as well as showing real life match examples of them in action.
  * Play to elbow